-- The Academic Advising Center, located in Stokes Hall South Room 132, is a good place where all first-year and pre-major Morrissey College of Arts and Sciences students can get academic advice and guidance.
+- The Academic Advising Center, located in Stokes Hall South Room 132, is a place where all first-year and pre-major Morrissey College of Arts and Sciences students can get academic advice and guidance.
 All first-year students are assigned to a pre-major advisor for the academic year.
-The Academic Advising Center website is bc.edu/aac, and the email address is aac@bc.edu. - During orientation, new Carroll School students will be assisted by their first-year Portico instructors and the advising staff of the Undergraduate Dean's Office.
-During the academic year, the Portico instructor will be the primary academic advisor but additional help is available in the Undergraduate Dean's Office. - Lynch School of Education and Human Development students may contact the Office of Undergraduate Student Services at 617-552-4204 or by email at lsehdungrd@bc.edu. - Connell School of Nursing students will be assisted by a faculty member during their orientation session and will be assigned an advisor in September who will guide them through their program.
+The Academic Advising Center website is bc.edu/aac, and the email address is aac@bc.edu. - During Orientation, new Carroll School students will be assisted by their first-year Portico instructors and the advising staff of the Undergraduate Dean's Office.
+During the academic year, the Portico instructor will be the students' primary academic advisor, but additional help is available in the Undergraduate Dean's Office. - Lynch School of Education and Human Development students may contact the Office of Undergraduate Student Services at 617-552-4204 or by email at lsehdungrd@bc.edu. - Connell School of Nursing students will be assisted by a faculty member during their Orientation session and will be assigned an advisor in September who will guide them through their program.

-- Your dean will present you with an overview of your school, its philosophy, and its requirements during your summer orientation session. - Your orientation leader is a trained peer advisor who is always ready to answer any questions or address a concern. - Academic advisors will be available to help you choose classes to submit for registration.
+- Your dean will present you with an overview of your school, its philosophy, and its requirements during your summer Orientation session. - Your Orientation leader is a trained peer advisor who is always ready to answer any questions or address a concern. - Academic advisors will be available to help you choose classes for registration.

-In certain designated sections of Perspectives in Western Culture I and II (PHIL1090-1091/THEO1090-1091) and the First-Year Writing Seminar (ENGL1010), which are listed in Course Information and Schedule, the professor is also the academic advisor and will meet with students regularly to discuss their program.
+In certain designated sections of Perspectives in Western Culture I and II (PHILI090-1091/THEO1090-1091) and the First-Year Writing Seminar (ENGL1010), which are listed in Course Information and Schedule, the professor is also the academic advisor for MCAS students and will meet with them regularly to discuss their course of studies.

-In all sections of The Courage to Know (UNCS2201) and Freshman Topic Seminars (UNCS2245), instructors serve as the students' academic advisors for the entire first year.
+In all sections of The Courage to Know (UNCS2201) and First-Year Topic Seminars (UNCS2245), instructors serve as the MCAS students' academic advisors for the entire first year.